-An Online travel agency (OTA) will account for approximately 60% of all independent hotel bookings.
+Research suggests that anywhere between 50% to 72% of an independent hotel’s bookings will come from an online travel agency.
 That is a strong statistic that cannot be ignored.
 As a hotelier battling big chains, the increasingly complex guest journeys and rising commission bills, you won’t find this article to be easy reading, but it’s a fact that must be explored and understood.

 Costly re-admission: it doesn’t have to be like this!